Struct Query

 enemy_query: Query<&mut Health, (With<Enemy>, Without<Player>)>,

-An alternative to this idiom is to wrap the conflicting queries into a ParamSet.
+An alternative solution to this problem would be to wrap the conflicting queries in ParamSet.

 §Whole Entity Access